projecthydra-labs/hydra-validations/README.md

  => ["Field value \"spam\" is not included in the list", "Field value \"eggs\" is not included in the list"]
 ```

+### UniquenessValidator (ActiveFedora)

-**UniquenessValidator** - Validates the uniqueness of an attribute based on a Solr index query.
+Validates the uniqueness of an attribute based on a Solr index query.

 ```ruby
 class UniquenessValidatable < ActiveFedora::Base